dsc-courses/dsc40a-2023-sp/syllabus.md

 Lecture is meant to introduce you to the main concepts of the course.
 Attendance is highly encouraged and positively correlated with success in the course, though it will not be required.
 Attending lecture gives you the opportunity to ask questions, answer ungraded concept-check polls, and participate in discussion.

+Lectures will be podcasted recordings will be [available online](https://podcast.ucsd.edu/) within a few hours.

 You can attend any lecture section, but if space fills up, priority will be given to students officially enrolled in that section.
 For the midterm exam, you must attend the lecture section in which you are officially enrolled.

-See the homepage of this website and the [Resources](../resources) tab for access to helpful resources, including videos, slides, readings, and sometimes code.
+See the homepage of this website and the [Resources](../resources) tab for access to helpful resources that will help solidify your understanding of concepts covered in lecture.
+These include videos, slides, readings, and sometimes code.
 These will be your primary resources in this class, as there is no formal textbook.

 ### Groupwork